 - There may be a little duplication here and there.
 Forgive me.

-- I haven’t included certain things, such as podcasts, pretty much because I don’t use them.
-They may be valuable for your business, so by all means add them (I’ve left a little space here and there).
+- I haven’t included everything.
+There may be things missing that are valuable for your business, so by all means add them (I’ve left a little space here and there).

 - Some elements could live in multiple categories.